yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

 A user can interact with a YugabyteDB Anywhere through the UI or REST API.

-Users are assigned roles, which determine what they actions they can perform.
+Users are assigned roles, which define the set of actions users can perform.

 ### Create, modify, and delete users